 Performance study at UC involves weekly performance classes, and this includes one devoted to the strings.
 In addition to masterclasses, you can expect to explore string ensemble music and improvisation in this class, in addition to exciting examples of new(er) music.

 We also offer courses in chamber music and orchestral music, and plenty of opportunities to further your performance interests.
-You can audition for the UC’s Christchurch Youth Orchestra, join our Balinese gamelan, the Consortia chamber choir, or participate in Contemporary Jam: an open workshop for those pursuing contemporary forms of expression from jazz to rock, folk to experimental pop.
+You can audition for the UC’s Christchurch Youth Orchestra, join our Balinese gamelan, the Consortia chamber choir, or participate in Contemporary Workshop for those pursuing contemporary forms of expression from jazz to rock, folk and experimental pop.

 Our community of UC performance students comes together weekly for a combined performance workshop.
 This forum offers career advice, exploration of challenging new and experimental ensemble projects, guest artists’ presentations on their pathway in music and a platform for peer-to-peer playing.